Robert Irwin

-Robert Clarence Irwin (born 1 December 2003) is an Australian conservationist, television personality, wildlife photographer, and actor.
-The only son of conservationists Steve and Terri Irwin, he is a manager at Australia Zoo in Beerwah, Queensland, and is frequently involved in activities that his father originally participated in.
+Robert Clarence Irwin (born 1 December 2003) is an Australian conservationist, zookeeper, wildlife photographer, and television presenter.
+The son of conservationists Steve and Terri Irwin, he is regarded as an influential figure in Australian popular culture.
+Time magazine named him and his older sister, Bindi, one of the 100 most influential emerging leaders in the world on its inaugural list in 2019.